 We can make an application to a court to order the judgment debtor to disclose their assets.
 If they make a false statement, they will be subject to imprisonment for six months or less, or a fine of ¥500,000 or less .

-Asset disclosure: obtaining information from third parties
+Asset discovery: obtaining information from third parties

 We can further apply to the court to order third parties (e.g. a local government, a securities brokerage) to disclose information about the judgment debtor’s assets .
 This can overlap with bar association inquires (for example, banks disclose information about the defendant’s bank accounts either way).
-However, asset disclosure is available only after obtaining a winning judgment.
+However, asset discovery is available only after obtaining a winning judgment.

 The Residential Basic Book Act, Article 12-3